Our Team

 Our Staff

-Ara Kim
+Ara K.

-Director of Finance & Operations
+Director of real estate & Asset management

-Ara Kim (they/them) was born in Korea, grew up in Southern California and currently lives in Koreatown.
+Ara (they/them) grew up in Southern California and currently lives in Koreatown.
 Ara is rooted in moving away from extractive systems and towards solidarity economies, creating other liberatory ways for everyone to thrive.
 Ara brings 10+ years of experience in affordable housing development in California, working with diverse affordable housing developers, community land trusts, community development financial institutions, foundations, and public agencies.
 They have managed all stages of real estate development, including site acquisition, securing necessary land use approvals, design development, financing, construction management and lease up.
 Through this work, they have contributed to the development of 1000+ multifamily housing units serving low-income individuals and families.
 Ara holds a Master’s degree in Urban and Regional Planning from UCLA and a Bachelor’s degree in History from California Polytechnic State University, San Luis Obispo.
 In their free time, Ara likes to be outdoors around plants, reading or with their cats.

-Citlalli Velasquez
+Citlalli V.

 Director of Resident & Land Stewardship

-haejin bang
+haejin b.

 Director of Cultural Arts & Base building

-Kasey Ventura
+Kasey V.

 Board of Directors

-Matthew Vu
+Matthew V.

 Public Member

-Deshanae Cantley
+Deshanae C.

 Secretary